 The idea of roofing in and of itself appears simple: people get on top of a roof and install whatever roofing is necessary for a specific building.
 But there are specific roofing procedures for residential buildings and commercial buildings.
-From roof repairs in Frisco, TX to commercial roof installations in Long Beach, CA, there are a multitude of differences between residential and commercial roofing.
-In terms of materials used, labor, and design, there are a multitude of differences between residential and commercial roofing.
+From roof repairs in Frisco, TX to commercial roof installations in Long Beach, CA, there is a multitude of differences between residential and commercial roofing.
+In terms of materials used, labor, and design, there is a multitude of differences between residential and commercial roofing.

 Materials Used in Residential Roofs Compared to Commercial Roofs

 Because commercial structures often house many more things than a residential structure, they use different materials.
 While it is true that both of them can use one or two of the same materials, the rest of the materials used in residential roofs and commercial roofs are much different.